 Get out of the city and set off for one of the ‘not-to-be-missed’ adventures in Vietnam – a cruise on the UNESCO World Heritage Site of Halong Bay!
-If you’re looking to party with a young travelling crowd, Castaways Island by Vietnam Backpackers Hostels is your go-to cruise.
-As well as water sports, rock climbing, drinking games and more… the best bit is that you’ll spend the night on a stunning private island in the middle of Halong Bay.
-Photos just don’t do it justice.
-The Halong Hideaway Tour is also a good option for budget backpackers (it’s the cheapest Halong Bay tour around).
+If you’re looking to party on a luxury boat with a young travelling crowd, the Oasis Bay Party Cruise is your go-to boat trip.
+The Halong Hideaway Tour is also a great social option for budget backpackers (it’s the cheapest Halong Bay tour around!).

 Or, if you fancy a more DIY experience of Halong Bay, check out this step-by-step guide by a budget backpacker who arranged a tour from Cat Ba Island.
 Still not sure how to explore Halong Bay?
 Read more about how to choose the right Halong Bay Tour here.

 Sapa – Day 6-8

 You’ll pass in and out of Hanoi again on your way to the mountainous city of Sapa.
 The best way to get here is to take the overnight train from Hanoi which takes around 8 hours.
 From Sapa, you can arrange treks in the mountains, as well as homestays with the hill tribe communities that live here (Black Hmong, Red Dzao, Thai, Tay Giáy and Phù Lá).
 Check out this article about hiking in Sapa written by a traveller from the UK.
 If you’re looking for a fantastic trek and homestay experience, check out the 2-day Real Sapa Experience by Friends of Travel.

 If you’re feeling energetic you can even attempt the hike up Vietnam’s highest mountain Fansipan.
 (Did you know?
 There’s now a 6km-long cable car that climbs nearly 1,500 metres and takes you more than halfway there, then there are another 600 metres to reach the top!)
 If you’re feeling super adventurous and want to hike the mountain yourself, then check out the Extreme Fansipan Tour!